 It is characterized by special flora-fauna features of the land, as well as the richness and diversity of flora and fauna of the sea and the extraordinary beauty of the landscape.

-The special value of the Nature Park is certainly given by the sea and seabed and its very rich wildlife.
-Of the total number of recorded 703 plant species, 53 species are endangered, and out of 141 species of vertebrates as many as 71 endangered.
+The special value of the Nature Park is certainly given by the sea and seabed and it’s very rich wildlife.
+Of the total number of recorded 703 plant species, 53 species are endangered, and out of 141 species of vertebrates as many as 71 are endangered.

-Special biological value and importance of the Lastovo archipelago is in endemic and stenoaendemic species such as the Adriatic coastal and lastovski lizard.
+Special biological value and importance of the Lastovo archipelago are in endemic and stenoaendemic species such as the Adriatic coastal and lastovski lizard.